Hotmoka/hotmoka/tutorial/Takamaka.md

 maps are useful in Takamaka code, as we show below.

 Java has many implementations of maps, that can be used in Takamaka.
-However, they are not storage ojects and consequently cannot be stored in blockchain.
-This section describes the `io.takamaka.code.util.StorageMap<K, V>` class, that extends `Storage` and whose instances can then be held in blockchain, if keys `K` and values `V` are types that can be stored in blockchain.
+However, they are not storage objects and consequently cannot be stored in a Hotmoka node.
+This section describes the `io.takamaka.code.util.StorageMap<K, V>` class, that extends `Storage` and whose instances can then be held in the store of a node, if keys `K` and values `V` are types that can be stored in a node as well.

 We refer to the JavaDoc of `StorageMap` for a full description of its methods, that are similar to those of traditional Java maps.
 Here, we just observe